kframework/X86-64-semantics/docs/basics-of-binary-decompilation.md

 executable analysis tools to achieve this goal Further, hundreds of malware are being uncovered almost daily which are only available in executable form.
 Security researchers requires novel tools to understand the behavior of such malware and to develop effective counter strategies.
-Various organizations have critical legacy applications that have been de- veloped for older systems and need to be ported to future versions.
-In many cases, the application source-code is no longer accessible requiring these applications to continue to run on outdated configurations.
-There is a huge demand of a framework which can recover functionally correct source-code components from such legacy software, so that such legacy systems can be ported to secure configurations.
-Source-code

 - Source-code analysis not sufficient